MarcToussaint/robotics-course/docs/source/simlab1.rst

 Specific goals to get started:

-* The examples in ``course3../02-`` add a virtual object to the scene.
+* In the examples ``course3../02-`` add a virtual object to the scene.
 Move the left arm towards that object.
+* Be able to show, in the class, examples of more complex motion.
+Anything beyond the given example.
+* Read the ``tutorials/2-features.ipynb`` to get an impression about what alternative features one can use to design motion.
-* Think about how to align the gripper, sequence motion, etc.
+* Think about how grasping could be realized (aligning the gripper, approach of the gripper)
 * To be discussed in class: How open/close gripper is realized in simulation